LudovicEspeel/course-web-essentials/docs/81_vm/README.md

 :::warning 🔥Warning
 First make sure you are connected to the `devbit` network.

-You will receive the credentials for your VM from your teacher.
+You will receive the credentials (= ip address, user name and password) for your VM from your teacher.
 :::

 Next we will be making some one-time adjustments and installations on your VM.